im-kulikov/helium/README.md

 - Logger - [zap](https://go.uber.org/zap) is blazing fast, structured, leveled logging in Go
 - DI - based on [DIG](https://go.uber.org/dig).
 A reflection based dependency injection toolkit for Go.
 - Module - set of tools for working with the DI component
-- NATS - [nats](https://github.com/nats-io/go-nats) and [NSS](https://github.com/nats-io/nats-streaming-server), client for the cloud native messaging system
+- [NATS](https://github.com/go-helium/nats) - [nats](https://github.com/nats-io/go-nats) and [NSS](https://github.com/nats-io/nats-streaming-server), client for the cloud native messaging system
-- ORM - client module for [ORM](https://github.com/go-pg/pg) with focus on PostgreSQL features and performance
+- [PostgreSQL](https://github.com/go-helium/postgres) - client module for [ORM](https://github.com/go-pg/pg) with focus on PostgreSQL features and performance
-- redis - module for type-safe [Redis](https://github.com/go-redis/redis) client for Golang
+- [Redis](https://github.com/go-helium/redis) - module for type-safe [Redis](https://github.com/go-redis/redis) client for Golang
 - Settings - based on [Viper](https://github.com/spf13/viper).
 A complete configuration solution for Go applications including 12-Factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats
 - Web - [see more](#web-module)
 - Workers - are tools to run goroutines and do arbitrary work on a schedule along with a mechanism to safely stop each one.
 Based on [chapsuk/worker](https://github.com/chapsuk/worker)